BrandonNivin/Crocodile-Classification/README.md

 - Comparing model performance
 - Reflecting on what worked well and what did not

 This project was originally developed in Google Colab, and the code is kept exactly as written there.
-If you run it outside Colab, you may need to update how the dataset is loaded (see below).
+If you run the code outside of Google Colab, you may need to update how the dataset is loaded (see below).

 ---